DUI LAWYER IN ARIZONA

 - You have two or more other DUI convictions within seven years

-- Your driver license or privilege to drive was cancelled, suspended, revoked, or restricted
+- Your driver license or privilege to drive was canceled, suspended, revoked, or restricted

 - You have a minor in the car with you who is under the age of 15